MatthieuLepers/MatthieuLepers.github.io/readme.txt

           You can activate it by add in url the following parameter:
           Your URL not contains a '?' in the end, place '?assist=true' else place '&assist=true'
 - [Fixed] Minor bug

+version 1.0.9 (beta)
+- [Added] Score saving like arcade game.
+Use arrow keys to change letters and slot.
+- [Added] High score for local ip and for global.